Image color transfer

 Image color transfer is a function that maps (transforms) the colors of one (source) image to the colors of another (target) image.
 A color mapping may be referred to as the algorithm that results in the mapping function or the algorithm that transforms the image colors.
-The image modification process is sometimes called color transfer or, when grayscale images are involved, brightness transfer function (BTF); it may also be called photometric camera calibration or radiometric camera calibration.
+The image changing process is sometimes called color transfer or, when grayscale images are involved, brightness transfer function (BTF); it may also be called photometric camera calibration or radiometric camera calibration.

 The term image color transfer is a bit of a misnomer since most common algorithms transfer both color and shading.
 (Indeed, the example shown on this page predominantly transfers shading other than a small orange region within the image that is adjusted to yellow.)

 Algorithms

 There are two types of image color transfer algorithms: those that employ the statistics of the colors of two images, and those that rely on a given pixel correspondence between the images.
 In a wide-ranging review, Faridul and others identify a third broad category of implementation, namely user-assisted methods.

 An example of an algorithm that employs the statistical properties of the images is histogram matching.
 This is a classic algorithm for color transfer, but it can suffer from the problem that it is too precise so that it copies very particular color quirks from the target image, rather than the general color characteristics, giving rise to color artifacts.
 Newer statistic-based algorithms deal with this problem.
 An example of such algorithm is one that adjusts the mean and the standard deviation of each of the source image channels to match those of the corresponding reference image channels.
 This adjustment process is typically performed in the Lαβ or Lab color spaces.

 A common algorithm for computing the color mapping when the pixel correspondence is given is building the joint-histogram (see also co-occurrence matrix) of the two images and finding the mapping by using dynamic programming based on the joint-histogram values.

 When the pixel correspondence is not given and the image contents are different (due to different point of view), the statistics of the image corresponding regions can be used as an input to statistics-based algorithms, such as histogram matching.
 The corresponding regions can be found by detecting the corresponding features.

 Liu provides a review of image color transfer methods.
 The review extends into considerations of video color transfer and deep learning methods including Neural style transfer.